Landowners and occupiers

 View the guidance for landowners and occupiers (PDF 331Kb) for further information.

-If you experience any difficulties relating to public rights of way over your land, please contact us.
+Get in touch if you have any difficulties relating to public rights of way over your land.

-We have produced a Rights of Way Improvement Plan (PDF 2.4Mb).
+We have produced a Rights of Way Improvement Plan (PDF 821Kb).
 It sets out our aims for improving access for all people on the public rights of way network Stockport.

 Countryside code for land managers

 You may find it helpful to take a look at the Natural England Countryside Code (PDF 3.5Mb).
 It applies to all parts of the countryside.